sambotros01/InventoryManager/README.md

     - Log In
       - psql -U postgres

+    - Create Database
+      - CREATE DATABASE inventory_db
+      - \c inventory_db

+  ## Run API
+    - cd into api
+    - npm start
+    - Server should now be up and running on a local port

     - Migration
       - Migrate tables are provided in the folder <migrations> within api